valokardin/creamlinux/README.md

 ```
 chmod +x cream.sh
 ```

+## It doesn't work with Proton or Wine
+Creamlinux is specifically made for native Linux games.
+If you are using a compatibility layer, use alternatives made specifically for Windows (e.g. SmokeAPI, regular CreamAPI or whatever).

 ## Nothing helped!
 Please collect a log using the instructions below as well as an overview of the game's directory using `ls -lh; ls -lh */`, then post an issue describing your situation [here](https://github.com/anticitizn/creamlinux/issues/new).